dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

    .. note::

-      Only meshes are supported.
+      The input geometry must contain a mesh with faces.

 Distance Min
    The minimal distance points can have to each other.
    This option is only available on distribution methods that supports it.

 Density Max
    The point density for the point distribution.
+The units are number of points per square meter.
-   In other words, how many points there will be within one square meter.
+   This value is multiplied by the values from the *Density Attribute*.

    .. note::

-      This will be capped on distributions with the *Distance Min* option.
+      This will be capped on distributions by the *Distance Min* option.
       If the density is greater than what the minimal distance allows, no new points will be added after this threshold has been passed.

 Density Attribute
-   Which attribute to use for influencing the point density.
+   The name of the attribute to use for influencing the point density.
-   The input values are mapped between zero and the *Density*.
+   The values of this attribute are multiplied by *Density Max* for the final density value.

 Properties